Photonic quantum generative adversarial networks for classical data: Introduction

-Our work sets out to explore photonic quantum computing for the generation of classical data.
-In particular, we propose a quantum generative adversarial network (QGAN) where the generator network is a variational quantum circuit \cite{Cerezo_2021}.
+In this work, we propose a quantum generative adversarial network (QGAN) where the generator network is a variational photonic quantum circuit \cite{Cerezo_2021}.
 We train our model on the MNIST \cite{deng2012mnist} dataset of handwritten digits in reduced dimension, using a patch-based image generation approach, in both ideal and noisy settings.
-Additionally, we run the full training procedure as a physical experiment on Quandela's quantum processing unit \emph{Ascella} introduced in \citep{maring2023}.
-Our work is a proof-of-concept demonstration that photonic quantum adversarial models can be trained to generate classical data.
+We run the full training procedure as a physical experiment on Quandela's quantum processing unit \emph{Ascella} introduced in \cite{maring2023}, whose setup consists of a single-photon source connected to a integrated photonic chip and photon detectors.
+Our work is a proof-of-concept demonstration that photonic quantum adversarial models can be trained to generate classical data, and our results thus contribute to a growing body of literature on near-term quantum machine learning implementations.